Updated: Apr 19

 We Both Can Change.
-Praying for Your Driver and You
+Praying for Your Mentee and You

-By this time in your journey with your Driver, hopefully you’ve realized the importance of praying for yourself and your Driver.
-It’s easy to get caught up in the problems, decision making, immaturity, and overall lack of foundation your Driver exhibits.
+By this time in your journey with your mentee, hopefully you’ve realized the importance of praying for yourself and your mentee.
+It’s easy to get caught up in the problems, decision making, immaturity, and overall lack of foundation your young dad exhibits.
 It’s hard sometimes to not be overwhelmed by it all.
 At the same time, I would not be surprised if your own beliefs about the young, those who’ve been through hard experiences, and those in poverty have been challenged to some extent.
 If you’ve done this right, many of the things you value have been challenged and you may be re-evaluating how you think about certain subjects.

 1. Pray that you are quick to listen and slow to judge.
-Your Driver doesn't live with his family.
-That could be because of something he’s done or something totally out of his control.
-Either way, you’re dealing with a young man that’s still maturing emotionally and has probably struggled to process it all.
-Ask the Lord to help you see your Driver the way He does and that you would be slow to judge.
+Your young dad is in over his head and probably doesn't have any good examples of a dad to follow.
+He probably wants to be a good dad, but has no clue how to get there.
+In addition to that, you’re dealing with a young man that’s still maturing emotionally and has probably struggled to process it all.
+Ask the Lord to help you see him the way He does and that you would be slow to judge.

-2. Pray that your Driver would be open and even more importantly, honest with you.
+2. Pray that your mentee would be open and even more importantly, honest with you.
 His inability to do so may be a defense mechanism designed to protect him from being hurt again.
 Lies or over exaggerations may be to help him seem respected in your eyes.
-Either way, the only way your Driver will feel secure enough to be open and honest with you is if you gain his trust.
+Either way, the only way he will feel secure enough to be open and honest with you is if you gain his trust.
 So keep in mind that the answer to the prayer of him being open and honest may reside in your ability to make him feel secure and loved.
-Consistently praying for #1 above could result in a more open and honest Driver.
+Consistently praying for #1 above could result in a more open and honest young dad.

 5. Pray for a stubborn resolve on your part.
 Remember, the best thing you can do is come back.
-The problems you face with your Driver can make you want to do anything but come back.
+The problems you face with your young dad can make you want to do anything but come back.
 However, there are few things more powerful that the resolve to see things through when that ability is granted by the Lord.
-Your Driver needs to see you won’t give up on him so he won’t give up on himself.
+Your mentee needs to see you won’t give up on him so he won’t give up on himself and in turn, his child.
 Pray that you have the resolve to come back.

-6. Last of all, pray that God would reveal Himself to your Driver.
+6. Last of all, pray that God would reveal Himself to your young dad.
 We all are teaching people what it looks like to follow Jesus by the way we live our lives.
-Pray that God would use you to draw your Driver to Jesus.
+Pray that God would use you to draw your mentee to Jesus.

 1 Thessalonians 5: 14 And we exhort you, brothers: warn those who are irresponsible,[a] comfort the discouraged, help the weak, be patient with everyone.
 15 See to it that no one repays evil for evil to anyone, but always pursue what is good for one another and for all.